jeffthorne/sejam_python_bootcamp/README.md

 7. To get the examples in chpt7 working please enter required info in config.py file.
 8. You are good to go :-)

-* Note if you are on a MAC Xcode and Xcode command line tools will need to be installed.